 Secondary flow: Some oil has to leave the damper assembly because as the fork compresses the volume that's taken up by the wall of the fork tube displaces oil, pushing it above the damper and into the area where the main fork spring is (to the right of the illustration).
 When the fork extends, it withdraws oil from the spring area to refill the damper.
 This amount of oil doesn't represent the entire volume of the fork during that compression, only the volume that the walls of the fork tube require.
 On these forks, that's about 3.5cc of oil per centimeter of fork travel.

 The total damping effect is controlled by the speed of the oil being forced through various gaps and the size of the opening.
-While every movement of oil within the fork contributes to the damping, it's my conclusion that the vast majority of the rebound damping happens in the primary flow of the right leg, and the majority of the compression damping happens in the primary and secondary flow of the left leg.
+While every movement of oil within the fork contributes to the damping, it's my conclusion that the vast majority of the rebound damping happens in the primary flow of the right leg, and the majority of the compression damping happens in the primary flow of the left leg.
+Neither side restricts the secondary flow.
 Most of the pertinent dimensions are given so that you can form your own conclusions; a better answer can only come from a shock dynamometer.

 The valve body contains a check valve which lets oil flow easily from bottom to top, but less easily from top to bottom.
-The working part of the oil is trapped between the valve and the white plastic ring at the top.
+The working part of the oil is trapped between the valve and the white piston ring at the top.
 As the forks extend, oil is forced between the damper rod and the inner diameter of the closed valve.
 When the forks compress, the force of oil from the bottom lifts the valve and allows relatively free flow back into the damper area.
+The working part of this damper is between the valve and the piston.

 Secondary flow is handled by the hollow damper rod.
 The holes at the bottom and the opening at the top allow unimpeded flow in both directions.